ConfMask/ConfMask/README.md

 > [!NOTE]
 > This experiment relies on the results of [Figure 5](#figure-5).
 It uses `-c/--cases`
 > to select multiple network and parameter combinations to plot, different from other
 > scripts.

-> [!NOTE]
-> Comparing across different networks and different sets of parameters as in the paper
+However, note that comparing across different networks and different sets of
-> may not imply strong correlation; try controlling variables instead.
+> parameters as in the paper may not imply strong correlation; you may also try
+> controlling variables instead.

 ```bash
 python ./experiments/15.py -s 0 \